top of page

 Apex Land Surveying and Mapping LLC ALTA/NSPS Land Title Survey

+An ALTA/NSPS Land Title Survey is one of the most comprehensive deliverables in the land surveying profession.
 ALTA/NSPS Land Title Surveys follow the Minimum Standard Detail Requirements jointly established by the American Land Title Association (ALTA) and the National Society of Professional Surveyors (NSPS).
 They are primarily used in commercial real estate transactions, but they can also be requested for high-value or complex residential properties.

 To produce a defensible ALTA/NSPS Land Title Survey, our team at Apex Land Surveying and Mapping LLC must complete several critical steps:

-• Research public records including deeds, plats, and previous surveys
+• Research public records, including deeds, plats, and previous surveys.

-• Review the title commitment to understand Schedule B exceptions
+• Review the title commitment to understand Schedule B exceptions.

-• Locate boundary evidence and site improvements in the field
+• Locate boundary evidence and site improvements in the field.

-• Analyze and reconcile boundary discrepancies
+• Analyze and reconcile boundary discrepancies.

-• Draft and depict all required survey elements
+• Draft and depict all required survey elements.

-• Perform quality control to ensure compliance with ALTA/NSPS standards
+• Perform quality control to ensure compliance with ALTA/NSPS standards.

 Because of the complexity involved, rushing any one of these steps increases the risk of incomplete or inaccurate results.
 This ultimately delays a closing or development project rather than speeding it up.